Skip to main content

 Open – Partially Addressed

 In its written agency comments, EPA agreed that the identified actions in GAO's recommendations from December 2020 can help improve the recycling system.
 On November 15, 2021, EPA released its final National Recycling Strategy.
 This strategy committed EPA to conducting a study of different policies to determine their effectiveness toward addressing the challenges facing the recycling system.
-In December 2022, EPA notified GAO that it had initiated a study to examine the impacts of different policies, incentives, and disincentives on driving a circular economy, including a review of existing domestic and international policies related to recycling.
-According to EPA, the final report will include recommendations on effective policies or administrative actions.
-EPA indicated that it expects to complete the report by June 2024.
-We plan to follow up with EPA about this recommendation when the study is complete.
+In April 2024, EPA notified GAO that it expects to release a report of a study that examined the impacts of different policies, incentives, and disincentives on driving a circular economy, including a review of existing domestic and international policies related to recycling.
+According to EPA, the final report, expected by December 31, 2024, will include recommendations on effective policies or administrative actions.
+We plan to follow up with EPA about this recommendation when the study is released.
 At that time, we will determine whether EPA has attained any financial or other benefits from these actions.
 By conducting this study, EPA will address a RCRA requirement and may obtain important information to inform potential policy options.

 Environmental Protection Agency The Director of EPA's Office of Resource Conservation and Recovery should develop an implementation plan for conducting a study and developing recommendations for administrative or legislative action regarding the necessity and method of imposing disposal or other charges on packaging, containers, vehicles, and other manufactured goods to reflect the cost of final disposal, the value of recoverable components of the item, and any social costs associated with nonrecycling or uncontrolled disposal, as required by RCRA.
 (Recommendation 2)